Kano analysis techniques made simple

 The last type of analysis is a way of getting an overall estimate of how customer satisfaction would change on an absolute scale, if the feature were present or not.

-This is helpful if you have many features within a single category, to rank them in order of either minimising negative impact of not having the feature, or maximising positive impact of having it.
+This is helpful if you have many features that end up within a single category, to rank them in order of either minimising negative impact of not having the feature, or maximising positive impact of having it.

-The coefficients are calculated by adding up the counts of the main Kano categories (delighter, performance, must have and indifferent) and using that as the base.
+The coefficients are calculated by adding up the counts of the main Kano categories (Delighter, Performance, Must have and Indifferent) and using that as the total count.

-Then we look at what proportion of that base is likely to be either happy or sad:
+Then we look at what proportion of that total is likely to be either happy or sad:

-• For the "better" coefficient (to assess customer satisfaction potential if the feature were present), we see what proportion of that base voted for either delighters or performance.
+For the "better" coefficient (to assess customer satisfaction potential if the feature were present), we see what proportion of the total voted for either Delighter or Performance.
 These are the categories where people will feel some level of happiness that the feature is present and well executed.

-• For the "worse" coefficient (to assess customer satisfaction impact if the feature were absent), we look at the proportion of people who voted for either performance of must have.
+For the "worse" coefficient (to assess customer satisfaction impact if the feature were absent), we look at the proportion of people who voted for either Performance or Must have.
 Anyone in these categories will be disappointed to some extent if the feature wasn't there or is not good quality.

 So, for each feature we would do this: